cloudmesh-community/book/chapters/clusters/pi-spark.md

 We provide step-by-step instructions on installing a Spark cluster on a pre-installed hadoop on a cluster of raspberry pi.
-To start we assume you have Haddop installed.
+To start we assume you have Hadoop installed.
 THis is achieved by following the instructions provided in

 * <http://cyberaide.org/papers/vonLaszewski-bigdata.pdf>

 to
-install Haddop on Pi cluster.
+install Hadoop on Pi cluster.
 Verify that the cluster is properly installed.
 After that proceed by going to the home directory

 ```bash